Is Honey Safe During Pregnancy? (Updated 2026 Guide)

 Is raw honey safe during pregnancy?

 Yes, raw honey is safe during pregnancy.
-While raw honey is unpasteurized and may contain botulinum spores, pregnant women's digestive systems can neutralize these spores just like with pasteurized honey.
-The pasteurization process doesn't eliminate botulinum spores anyway, so there's no safety advantage to choosing pasteurized over raw honey during pregnancy.
+While raw honey is unpasteurized and may contain botulinum spores, pregnant women's mature digestive systems can neutralize these spores before they cause any harm.
+The spores cannot cross the placenta to affect the baby.
+Both raw and pasteurized honey are considered equally safe for pregnant women to consume.

 Can you eat honey if you have gestational diabetes?